m3trik/uitk/docs/README.md

-## The UI Toolkit is a Python3/PySide2 dynamic ui loader.
+## The UI Toolkit is a Python3/PySide2 dynamic ui loader and event handler.

 ## Design: